AP source: Cubs, Yan Gomes agree to $13 million, 2-year deal - WHIZ News

 A person with direct knowledge of the contract confirmed the deal to The Associated Press on Tuesday on condition of anonymity because it had not been finalized.

 Gomes was selected by Toronto in the 10th round of the 2009 amateur draft and broke into the majors with the Blue Jays in 2012.
-He is a .247 hitter with 117 homers and 416 RBIs in 882 games, spending most of his big league career with Cleveland.
+He is a .247 hitter with 117 homers and 416 RBIs in 882 career games.

+Gomes had his best year with Cleveland in 2014, batting .278 with a career-high 21 homers and 74 RBIs in 135 games.
+He also hit 16 homers for Cleveland in 2018, earning his only All-Star nod.

+Chicago is retooling after going 71-91 this year for its first losing record since 2014.
+It claimed left-hander Wade Miley off waivers from Cincinnati on Nov.
+7.

 Jay Cohen can be reached at https://twitter.com/jcohenap